camilla-zhang/camilla-zhang/README.md

 Artificial Intelligence | Political Methodology | International Political Economy | She/her

 I am a 22 year old student based in New York City.
 Currently, I study Quantitative Methods in the Social Sciences at Columbia University.
 I recently received my undergraduate diploma from New York University, where I majored in International Relations and double minored in Chinese and Data Science.
-Now, I am learning statistical techniques and refining my programming skills to study preferential trade agreements and its effects on incumbent support
+Currently, I am building on my quantitative techniques and using time series models to study the effects of preferential trade agreements on incumbent support

 ### Here you can find my recently completed projects where I apply my data science skills to study meaningful issues.
 These projects were submitted to my graduate-level courses at QMSS Columbia University ~